About Losing Weight

 Help conserve muscle mass while you are dieting,

-...Furthermore the "30-40g rule" will give you some orientation in terms of which foods to eat and how to combine them.
+Furthermore, the "30 – 40-gram rule" will give you some orientation in terms of which foods to eat and how to combine them.

-What about fasting?
-It depends on your ability to use fatty acids as fuel, whether or not you are going to benefit from intermittent or alternate day fasting.
-If you want to give it a try, there are two variants of fasting you should keep in mind: (1) Intermittent fasting, where you usually skip breakfast (+optimally lunch) and follow a 18h fasting, 6h feasting diet, as well as (2) alternate day fasting, where you eat ad-libitum (=as much as you want, while keeping an eye on not pigging out) on one day and stick to 800kcal with at least 100g protein (total) in three square meals on the other day.
-Both can work, but there is still a paucity of evidence that would confirm that intermittent fasting or alternate day fasting are necessarily superior to "regular" dieting.
+It depends on your ability to use fatty acids as fuel, whether you are going to benefit from intermittent or alternate day fasting.
+If you want to give it a try, there are two variants of fasting you should keep in mind: (1) Intermittent fasting, where you usually skip breakfast ( and optimally lunch) and follow an 18 hour fasting, 6 hour feasting diet, as well as (2) alternate-day fasting, where you eat as much as you want, while keeping an eye on not overeating, on one day and stick to 800 kcal with at least 100 grams protein (total) in three square meals on the other day.
+Both can work, but there is still a lack of evidence that would confirm that intermittent fasting or alternate-day fasting are necessarily superior to "regular" dieting.

-A meal that consists of nothing else but salad leaves with a surprisingly high carbohydrate + high fat "yogurt dressing", for example, is a "no-go" for anyone following this simple rule of thumb.
-Buying the same salad with a simple vinaigrette dressing (vinegar + oil) and adding a can of tuna on top, however, would be a good and easily obtainable lunch for anyone who has no access to quality foods at work or while traveling.
+A meal that consists of nothing else but salad leaves with a surprisingly high carbohydrate and high fat "yogurt dressing," for example, is a "no-go" for anyone following this simple rule of thumb.
+Buying the same salad with a simple vinaigrette dressing (vinegar and oil) and adding a can of tuna on top, however, would be a good and easily obtainable lunch for anyone who has no access to quality foods at work or while traveling.

 Figure 5: Overview of possible dietary macronutrient compositions for sedentary obese,